PROJECT STUDY AREA MAP

 PREFERRED ALTERNATIVE

-Alternative 5 was selected as the preferred alternative in March 2023 based on public input, environmental and right-of-way considerations.
 The selected corridor would provide a more direct route between East Broad Avenue and the residential areas to the north, allowing Long Drive to return to its intended function as a local street.
 Alternative 5 would provide a direct route for through traffic from the commercial areas along U.S. 74 Business to residential areas in northeast Rockingham.
-It would include a combination of existing roadway segments and new location segments and would be constructed as a two-lane median divided roadway.
+It would include a combination of existing roadway segments and new location segments.
 Alternative 5 starts at Clemmer Road and ends at the intersection of Old Aberdeen Road and Richmond Road.
 It follows existing Clemmer Road from U.S. 74 Business to County Home Road, then runs northeast to Falling Creek.

 PROJECT HISTORY